tilemmpon/tourist_theme_classification_of_countries/README.md

 * **class_themes.txt** : the classes.
 Classification equal to 0
 					corresponds to first entry of this
 					file and so on.

 	All these files are created by "create_images_feature_matrices.py".
-	Currently, thos folder only contains dummy files for *train_X.txt* and *train_y.txt*, however you can generate new feature matrices for training by using your own images and the provided code in this repository.
+	Currently, this folder only contains dummy files for *train_X.txt* and *train_y.txt*, however you can generate new feature matrices for training by using your own images and the provided code in this repository.